vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ---
 Many people have been using Peakboard Hub as a file management system.
 And with [Peakboard version 4.1](/Peakboard-4.1-Is-Here-And-Its-a-Game-Changer.html), you can now use Hub files directly in your Peakboard applications, with the new *Hub files data source*.
 This opens the door to wide array of exciting possibilities!

 In today's article, we're going to explain how to use the new Hub files data source.
-We'll build a dynamic bulletin board application, where the user can view informational PDFs, as well as upload their own PDFs.
-The PDFs are all stored in the Hub, and they're stored in different folders based on their category---like this:
+To do this, we'll build a dynamic bulletin board application, where the user can view and upload PDFs.
+The PDFs are all stored in Peakboard Hub, and we use folders to organize the PDFs into separate categories and languages:
 ```
-HubFiles/
-  News/
-  LunchMenu/
-  ShiftSchedule/
+Bulletin_Board_Files/
+  Announcements/
+  Lunch/
+  Shifts/
+  Ankuendigungen/
+  Kantinenplan/
+  Schichtplan/
 ```

 This lets our application organize the PDFs by category, just like how bulletin boards in real life.